bortami/Custom-Coded-Workflows/Data Formatting/README.md

 This workflow searches for all custom object records that match two unique identidfiers and merges them.
 There is a 250 record merge limit to beaware of.
 Sometimes, archiving in batches is better than merging.

 # advanceDate
 This workflow advances a date in hubspot by a predetermined amount while skipping weekends.
+To copy the date to a HubSpot property, you need to set the output field to be a date data type.
+Then you can use native steps to copy the new date to anothe property with a workflow action.